 The final versions of escrituras are due at the beginning of class on the days specified on the syllabus of your level of Spanish.
 They have to be typed with Arial 12-point font, double spaced, 1" margins, legible, and printed out.
 If the final version is not properly formatted and typed, there will be a 0.5-point deduction in the escritura's grade.
 You must turn in the first version with the final version to your instructor.
 Failure to do so will result in a zero for the final version.
 If you receive 10 points for the first version of an escritura, you do not have to submit a final version for that escritura.
 In that case, you will automatically receive 10 points for the final version.
 However, if you receive less than 10 points for the first version, you must submit a final version.
-Failure to do so will result in a zero for the first one.
+Failure to do so will result in a zero for the final version.
+You will not simply receive a duplicate grade from the first one.